by Tim Gilmore, 4/12/2017

 Debbie Harry cooed and growled from the speakers.

-In 1974, city directories listed Edge City as a “novelty” shop.
-That’s true.
-Edge City was a head shop.
-Tom McCleery and Gunnel Humphreys continued it as such when they bought the business in 1976.
+Edge City was an unabashed head shop.
+Tom McCleery and Gunnel Humphreys continued it as such when they bought the business at its Five Points location in 1976.

 The story of Tom’s bidding the corporate world goodbye and Riverside activist Wayne Wood’s convincing Tom and Gunnel to buy the business has become Jacksonville legend.